GregRos/preszr/README.md

 [![Coverage Status](https://coveralls.io/repos/github/GregRos/preszr/badge.svg?branch=master)](https://coveralls.io/github/GregRos/preszr?branch=master)
 [![npm](https://img.shields.io/npm/v/preszr)](https://www.npmjs.com/package/preszr)

-`preszr` is a schema-less _pre-serialization_ JavaScript library that turns complicated objects with references and prototypes into simple ones that can be serialized.
+`preszr` is a schema-less _pre-serialization_ JavaScript library that lets you shove arbitrary JavaScript objects through the pipes.

 Here's how you use it:

-1. Encode <a href="docs/">any value</a> with `preszr`, giving you a [preszr message](docs/format.md).
+1. Encode <a href="docs/">any value</a> with `preszr`.
+You get a flat, JSON-legal value that's usually an array or sometimes a primitive.
-2. You can take that array and _serialize_ it with [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) or anything else that can serialize JS objects, like [BSON](https://www.mongodb.com/basics/bson).
+2. You can take it and _serialize_ it with [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) or anything else that can serialize JS objects, like [BSON](https://www.mongodb.com/basics/bson).
 3. You send it via the network or maybe save it to file.
 4. At the other end (in time or space), you first _deserialize_ the data using `JSON.parse` or whatever you used.
 5. Then you _decode_ it using `preszr`.
 6. Now you have your thing back, with all its references and prototypes and everything (if any).

-`preszr` doesn't use any fancy algorithms, the only magic is in the <a href="docs/format.md">format</a>.
+`preszr` uses a strict, well-defined, and extensible <a href="docs/format.md">format</a> that can encode any JavaScript object.

 ## Features